Elms of Camden

-This 1806 property, one of the oldest homes in the village of Camden, served as a family home into the 1970s.
-Now a Bed & Breakfast for over 35 years, Elms of Camden has welcomed guests from across the country and around the world.
+This 1806 property, one of the oldest homes in the village of Camden, originally served as a residence for the Curtis Family.
+Now a Bed & Breakfast, Elms of Camden has welcomed guests from across the country and around the world.
 Its newest owners, Gary and James, purchased the home in July 2017 and continue the same great level of service, hospitality, and attention to detail set forth by all its previous owners.

 - Thomas Jefferson was President of the United States.